Purpose of this policy

 Effective drug education is based on the principles of harm minimisation and is consistent with the national

 Principles for School Drug Education.
 Schools should deliver 10 hours of drug education per year level, per year.
 Regional senior program officers provide assistance with planning and delivery.
 For drug education information and resources see:

 Health eating education

 Schools should ensure that teachers, canteen managers, parents and students work together and support a whole–school approach to building a culture in which students actively choose nutritious foods as part of a healthy lifestyle.

 Healthy Canteen Kit including the School Canteens and Other School Food Services Policy and includes information about the ban on confectionery and high sugar drinks, recommended food categories, nutrition programs and suggested student learning activities, see:

 All health education learning and teaching programs should aim to build student resilience and peer support practices to promote a student’s ability to look after oneself, recognise and be aware of one’s needs in others, and awareness of appropriate supports in school and in the community.

-Promoting Healthy Minds for Living and Learning web page provides materials to support school staff create environments conducive to mental health, see: Promoting Healthy Minds for Living and Learning
+Promoting Healthy Minds for Living and Learning provides materials to support school staff create environments conducive to mental health, see: Mental Health to access this resource.